morganstanley/testplan/doc/en/multitest.rst

   - after_start: Callable to execute after starting the environment.
   - before_stop: Callable to execute before stopping the environment.
   - after_stop: Callable to execute after stopping the environment.
-  - error_handler: Callable to execute when a non-testcase step hits an exception.
+  - error_handler: Callable to execute when a step hits an exception.

 Example